nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/token-management.md

 ### Nuxeoctl

-When using a command requiring a password, nuxeoctl prompts you for your token.
+When using a command that requires a password, nuxeoctl prompts you for your token.
 Example:

 ```
 ./nuxeoctl register